hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 imparting of knowledge has always been through men of renunciation.
 Later, the Pandits, by monopolising all knowledge and restricting it to the *tols*, have only brought the country to the brink of ruin.
-India had all good prospects so long as Tyâgis (men of renunciation) used to impart knowledge.
+India had all good prospects so long as Tyāgis (men of renunciation) used to impart knowledge.

 *Q*.
 What do you mean, Maharaj?
-There are no Sannyâsins in other countries, but see how by dint of their knowledge India is laid prostrate at their feet!
+There are no Sannyāsins in other countries, but see how by dint of their knowledge India is laid prostrate at their feet!